banner image

 More

-PGSP - Stanford PsyD Consortium Program Frequently Asked Questions
+PAU - Stanford PsyD Consortium Program Frequently Asked Questions

 Yes, although both programs are committed to training clinical psychologists, the programs have different strengths, training missions, structure, and faculty.
-When applying to the Consortium please ensure that you have provided a personal statement referencing the specific aspects of the PGSP-Stanford PsyD Consortium that will help you realize your career goals.
+When applying to the Consortium please ensure that you have provided a personal statement referencing the specific aspects of the PAU-Stanford PsyD Consortium that will help you realize your career goals.

 2. How many admissions offers are made?
 How many applicants do you admit?